 UK Millionaire Maker

-All players of the UK version of EuroMillions are automatically entered into the UK Millionaire Maker draw which guarantees one lucky player will win £1 million.
-One UK Millionaire Maker code is automatically generated for each line of EuroMillions numbers purchased and consists of three letters and six numbers (e.g. ABC123456).
-Each code is then entered into the raffle draw where one is picked at random to win the prize.
+All players of the UK version of EuroMillions are automatically entered into the UK Millionaire Maker draw which guarantees two lucky players will win £1 million in every draw.
+A Millionaire Maker code is automatically generated for each line of EuroMillions numbers purchased and consists of four letters and five numbers (e.g. HHHH12345).
+Each code is then entered into a raffle where two are picked at random in a standard draw to win the prize.

-To win the guaranteed £1 million prize, your raffle ticket has to match 100% of the characters (three letters and six numbers) in the order they appear.
+To win one of the guaranteed £1 million prizes, your code has to match all of the characters in the order they appear.
 A partial match does not win a prize.

 Simply click on the banner below to use our recommended lottery concierge service.
 Tickets are scanned as proof of purchase and any winnings are automatically paid into your account.